About

 Jaakkola is working as the co-director of Nordicom, a centre for Nordic media research at the University of Gothenburg in Sweden.
 Jaakkola is also an associate professor in journalism at the Department of Journalism, Media and Communication (JMG) at the University of Gothenburg, and an adjunct professor in journalism at the Faculty of Information Technology and Communication Sciences (ITC) at Tampere University.

 At Nordicom, Jaakkola’s field of expertise is journalism content and media literacy, and she focuses on developing Nordic research collaborations and science communication that form the so-called third assignment of the university.
 She is the editor-in-chief and responsible editor of NordMedia Network, a digital platform for Nordic media and communication researchers that has since August 2022 a spin-off sister platform for African media researchers, AfroMedia Network.
-Jaakkola is also the editor-in-chief of the peer-reviewed scientific journal in cultural studies in Finland, Kulttuurintutkimus – Kulturstudier (together with Outi Autti), and part of the editorial team of the international peer-reviewed journals Journal of Media Literacy Education (National Association for Media Literacy Education), Nordicom Review (Nordicom), Journal of Creative Communications (Sage) and Information & Media (Vilnius University Press).
+Jaakkola is also the editor-in-chief of the peer-reviewed scientific journal in cultural studies in Finland, Kulttuurintutkimus – Kulturstudier, and part of the editorial team of the international peer-reviewed journals Journal of Media Literacy Education (National Association for Media Literacy Education), Nordicom Review (Nordicom), Journal of Creative Communications (Sage) and Information & Media (Vilnius University Press).
 Until 2018, she was the editor-in-chief of the academic journal Nordicom Information, established in 1979.

 Research

-Jaakkola’s research is interdisciplinary in its character and located at the intersection of questions related to journalism and media, culture and learning.
+Jaakkola’s research is interdisciplinary in its character and located at the intersection of questions related to journalism and media, culture, technology, and learning.
 Her research is anchored in the traditions and paradigms of journalism research, sociology of arts, cultural studies and media pedagogy.
 More specifically, her research interests include arts/cultural journalism, arts criticism, journalistic professionalisation and specialisation, as well as journalism as a form of public pedagogy.
 Moreover, she is also interested in questions of new literacies, public pedagogies and heutagogy (study of self-determined learning) in different contexts.

 In addition, Jaakkola has written over 60 research articles and published her work on journalism in international peer-reviewed journals such as Journalism, Journalism Studies, Journalism Practice and International Journal of Cultural Studies.
 She has also authored articles on pedagogical issues related to media, published, for example, in Scandinavian Journal of Educational Research and Nordic Journal of Digital Literacy.
 In addition, she has edited collections related to journalism and media literacy studies and acted as a peer reviewer for many leading academic journals, including Journalism, Journalism Studies, Journalism Practice, New Media & Society, and International Journal of Communication.